 If you don’t vacuum seal the Mylar bags, you should put oxygen absorbers inside each bag.
 You’ll want 2000 cc for the 5-gallon size or 400 cc for the one gallon.

 But if you use vacuum sealing or oxygen absorbers, keep in mind that just removing the oxygen may not be enough to kill all the critters.
 So if you do not use dry ice (which will kill critters) you should freeze your food for at least 72 hours.
 If you don’t have a big freezer, you might want to buy your bulk grains during the dead of winter.
-Leave them outside for three or more days before putting the grain in its final storage containers.
+Leave them outside in freezing temperature for three or more days before putting the grain in its final storage containers.